Topological characterization of a non-Hermitian ladder via Floquet non-Bloch theory: Results and Discussions

-However, a key challenge that still persists is the involvement of long-range interactions in the driven Hamiltonian.
-This can be observed from the momentum space functions, $\sin(F(\cos{k}))$ in Eqs. \ref{d_vectors_delta_drive_1} and \ref{d_vectors_delta_drive_2}, which directly reflect these long-range interactions across the system.
+Moreover, the involvement of such longer-range interactions in a Floquet scenario can be observed from the momentum space functions, $\sin(F(\cos{k}))$ in Eqs. \ref{d_vectors_delta_drive_1} and \ref{d_vectors_delta_drive_2}, which directly reflect these long-range interactions across the system.
 As a result, the characteristic equation might involve terms that are infinite-order polynomials in $\beta$.
-To address this, one can assume that the hopping strengths associated with $\beta$ are less than 1, allowing the polynomial expansion in $\beta$ to be truncated upto $\beta^{2}$ and $\beta^{-2}$, using a second order Taylor expansion.
+To address this, one can assume that the hopping strengths (such as $t_H$ or $t_D$) associated with $\beta$ is less than 1, allowing the truncation of the polynomial expansion in $\beta$ upto a finite order, say $\beta^{n}$ (and $\beta^{-n}$), using an $n^{\text{th}}$ order Taylor expansion.
+Moreover, it can be observed that as long as \( t_H \leq 0.5 \), truncating the polynomial to the second order results in a reliable approximation.
+In Appendix \ref{appendix3}, we offer a numerical validation that supports the correct truncation order for the characteristic polynomial.
 This simplification reduces the characteristic equation to yield quartic solutions for $\beta$.

 We begin by replacing $e^{ik}$ by $\beta$, enabling us to rewrite the characteristic polynomial in terms of the $d$-vectors given as,